 International IP interconnection for voice services will be based on SIP [17] and SIP-I [22].
 In the first phase of implementation only E.164 numbers shall be used as destination address.
-These numbers shall be used in tel-URI and SIP URI as described in Sections 11.4 and 11.5 respectively.
+These numbers shall be used in tel-URI and SIP URI as described in Sections Error!
+Reference source not found. and Error!
+Reference source not found. respectively.